GeoffreyBooth/node/doc/api/cli.md

 files with no extension will be treated as WebAssembly if they begin with the WebAssembly magic number (`\0asm`); otherwise they will be treated as ES module JavaScript.

+Specifying `--experimental-default-type=detect-module` will cause Node.js to
+parse the main entry point file or string and look for any of the following
+within: `import` statements (not `import()` expressions), `export` statements, or `import.meta`.
+If any of these are found, the process will run as if `--experimental-default-type=module` was passed.
+Otherwise, the process will run as if `--experimental-default-type=commonjs` was passed.

 ### `--experimental-import-meta-resolve`